Tourism

 Connected ecosystem

-The Department for Trade and Investment works across all levels of government, with the Regional Development Authority and the government’s overseas offices to provide support to investors.
+We work across all levels of government, with the Regional Development Authority and the government’s overseas offices to provide support to investors.

 The Tourism sector team provide a bespoke client management service to investors looking to develop a tourism offering in South Australia.
 The team can facilitate introductions and engagement with stakeholders such as regulators, transport and infrastructure, training providers and are on hand to showcase the sector and all it offers.